Ulises-Rosas/Seq-check/README.md

 # Seq-check

-Bash script for fast assessment of sequences embedded on reads (i.e. fastq files).
-A tab-separated table with percentages of presence is obtained
+Find specific sequences between reads from a fastq file can help us to detect possible sources of contamination after sequence retrieving (e.g. fastq files).
+Obtaing the presence of abundant short squences on early analyses accelerates dessisions towards another procedures.
+A simple bash script is presented in order to quickly earn insights about possible over-represented sequences

 ## Usage
 This script uses fastq file as input.
+There are four fastq files in this repository (i.e. [file1.fastq](https://github.com/Ulises-Rosas/Seq-check/blob/master/file1.fastq), [file2.fastq](https://github.com/Ulises-Rosas/Seq-check/blob/master/file2.fastq), [file3.fastq](https://github.com/Ulises-Rosas/Seq-check/blob/master/file3.fastq), [file4.fastq](https://github.com/Ulises-Rosas/Seq-check/blob/master/file4.fastq)) which will be used for conducting a test of the script.

 ```
 $ head file1.fastq